 - Do you include enough copy on them to allow Google index them for relevant keywords?
 Or just feature related products?

-- Do you create unique content for each category, and not just copy and paste form the similar category?
-According to SEMrush, duplicate content is the most common SEO issue, that every second webiste has.
+- Do you create unique content for each category, and not just copy and paste from the similar category?
+According to SEMrush, duplicate content is the most common SEO issue, that every second website has.